 A: The Participant must call our office at 601-982-0331.
 The current Debit Card will be cancelled and a replacement card will be issued.
 Please note that the Participant’s mailing address must be current with Glynn Griffing & Associates prior to having a new card issued.

 Q: Can an extra Debit Card be ordered for a Participant’s dependent?

 A: Yes.
-The employee should contact Glynn Griffing & Associates, Administrators to order an additional card in their dependent’s name.
+The employee should contact Glynn Griffing & Associates to order an additional card in their dependent’s name.

 Q: Why do employees have to furnish documentation on some debit card swipes for medical expenses (Example: doctor’s office, hospital or dentist’s office)?
 Isn’t it obvious what it was for?

 A: Even though the debit card will work in offices that have the proper medical codes, the IRS still wants to know the nature of the expense.